Anjali-AR/portfolio-/README.md

 ## Professional Summary
-Entry-level Software Engineer with a strong academic background in Computer Science and hands-on experience gained through a Software Engineering Internship.
-Proficient in Python and Java, with foundational knowledge in machine learning and deep learning.
-Motivated to contribute to real-world software solutions, collaborate with teams, and continuously learn new technologies.
+Entry-level Software Engineer with a strong academic background in Computer Science and hands-on experience through internships and academic projects.
+Skilled in Python and Java with foundational knowledge in machine learning and deep learning.
+Passionate about building reliable software solutions and continuously improving technical skills.

  ## Education